sithmel/diogenes/README.md

 * "config" is a value passed to all services when "run" is invoked
 * "deps" is an object.
 It has as many properties as the dependencies of this service.
 The attributes of deps have the same name of the respective dependency.

-"configValidator" and "dependencyValidator" are occamsrazor validators. (https://github.com/sithmel/occamsrazor.js).
-You can also pass a value as explained in the "match" validator (https://github.com/sithmel/occamsrazor-validator#validatormatch).
+"configValidator" and "dependencyValidator" works the same as in the "provides" method.
-They matches respectively the first and second argument of the function.
-If you return a promise (A or A+) this will be automatically used.
-"this" will be the service itself.
-Optionally is possible to define an array instead of a function.
-See the section "decorators" above for further explanations.

 returnsValue
 ------------